-The Group consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board (IASB) and applicable requirements of the laws of the UAE.
+The Group consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS Accounting Standards) issued by the International Accounting Standards Board (IASB) and applicable requirements of the laws

-Federal Law No. 32 of 2021 on Commercial Companies has come into effect from 2 January 2022, replacing the existing Federal Law No. 2 of 2015.
+Federal Decree-Law No. (32) of 2021 on Commercial Companies has come into effect from 2 January 2022, replacing the existing Federal Law No. 2 of 2015.

-The principal accounting policies adopted in the preparation of the Group consolidated financial statements are set out below.
+The material accounting policies information adopted in the preparation of the Group consolidated financial statements are set out below.
 These policies have been consistently applied to all years presented, unless otherwise stated.